• Skip to main content

 Notes

-• Frosting: recipe makes a nice thick layer of frosting for your 9x13 sheet cake (as pictured).
+• Frosting: Recipe makes a nice thick layer of frosting for your 9x13 sheet cake (as pictured).
 If you prefer less frosting, feel free to cut the frosting recipe in half.

 • Storage: Cake will keep in the refrigerator for up to 5 days.